fncokg/pandoc-tex-numbering/README.md

 ## Equations

-If metadata `number-equations` is set to `True`, all the equations will be numbered.
+If metadata `number-equations` is set to `true`, all the equations will be numbered.
 The numbers are added at the end of the equations and the references to the equations are replaced by their numbers.

 Equations under multiline environments (specified by metadata `multiline-environments` ) such as `align`, `cases` etc. are numbered line by line, and the others are numbered as a whole block.